If you are here, then most probably you want to become a better investor.

 If you want to buy individual stocks, compare the current P/E with the average P/E over a period of time.
 Also, use in your comparison other stocks.
 If the P/E is lower than the average, then most probably this stock is underpriced and has a potential for growth.

 3. Dividend Yield

 If a company has generated some profit, it distributes part of it to its shareholders in the form of dividends.
-If the board of directors decides to give $3 per each share, and you have 1000 shares, then you will receive $3000 dividend.
+If the board of directors decides to give $3 per each share, and you have 1000 shares, then you will receive a $3000 dividend.

 People use this ratio to compare different stocks that pay a dividend.
-You can also use it to compare stocks to bonds as well as other financial instruments, such as money market accounts, certificate of deposits and others.
+You can also use it to compare stocks to bonds as well as other financial instruments, such as money market accounts, certificates of deposits and others.

 The dividend yield is expressed as an annual percentage.